Shoebill: Description

-The shoebill is a tall bird, with a typical height range of 110 to 140 cm and some specimens reaching as much as 152 cm.
-Length from tail to beak can range from 100 to 140 cm and wingspan is 230 to 260 cm.
+The shoebill is a tall bird, with a typical height range of 110 to 140 cm, with some specimens reaching as much as 152 cm.
+Length from tail to beak can range from 100 to 140 cm, and wingspan is 230 to 260 cm.
 Weight has reportedly ranged from 4 to 7 kg.
-A male will weigh on average around 5.6 kg and is larger than a typical female of 4.9 kg.
+A male typically weighs around 5.6 kg and is larger than a typical female of 4.9 kg.
 The signature feature of the species is its huge, bulbous bill, which is pinkish in color with erratic greyish markings.
-The exposed culmen (or the measurement along the top of the upper mandible) is 18.8 to 24 cm, the third longest bill among extant birds after pelicans and large storks, and can outrival the pelicans in bill circumference, especially if the bill is considered as the hard, bony keratin portion.
+The exposed culmen (or the measurement along the top of the upper mandible) is 18.8 to 24 cm, the third-longest bill among extant birds after pelicans and large storks, and can outrival the pelicans in bill circumference, especially if the bill is considered as the hard, bony keratin portion.
 As in the pelicans, the upper mandible is strongly keeled, ending in a sharp nail.
-The dark coloured legs are fairly long, with a tarsus length of 21.7 to 25.5 cm.
+The dark-coloured legs are fairly long, with a tarsal length of 21.7 to 25.5 cm.
 The shoebill's feet are exceptionally large, with the middle toe reaching 16.8 to 18.5 cm in length, likely assisting the species in its ability to stand on aquatic vegetation while hunting.
 The neck is relatively shorter and thicker than other long-legged wading birds such as herons and cranes.
 The wings are broad, with a wing chord length of 58.8 to 78 cm, and well-adapted to soaring.